Mary Arrivey's headstone sits quietly among the thousands of

 the yard.
 Confronted with the dead body of his mother,

 he confessed his crime."
-This paragraph, which appeared
+This paragraph, which

 in a Stockton, California, paper, a few days ago, is one